The regulatory compliance journey of myBioma - #BHHMembersInitiatives

 With their lifestyle product myBioma every European has the possibility to learn more about their gut microbiome and improve lifestyle and diet.
 Furthermore, the product enables to optimize their technical development flow.
 Since 2020, Biome Dx is the very first company in the microbiome field in the world that is certified according to ISO 13485 and ISO 9001.

-As a passionate and tech-driven company they loved the idea of building a software that positively impacts patients' lives, however, they were unaware of the regulatory horrors to come.
+Building Compliance on Jira and Confluence with SoftComply apps As a passionate and tech-driven company they loved the idea of building a software that positively impacts patients' lives, however, they were unaware of the regulatory horrors to come.
 During their first exchanges with other medtech startups the phrases "QMS" and "ISO 13485" were often used without fully grasping the importance of such a system.

 Clearly quality is always of the highest priority for a startup — what else could there be to understand?
 Specifically, in the beginning of a development process for medical software one might not think about documentation and integrated standards.
 How to review code?
 How do you plan integration tests?
 Who has which responsibilities?
 How is a new feature validated?
 Where is the validation documented?
 What risks are associated with the product and how high is the probability of occurrence?
 How do you version your machine learning model so it’s compliant?
 How do you handle unique device identification in a microservice environment?
+"Even though it is tempting, don't start building the product without thinking about regulatory requirements and the certification process ahead."
 As an agile company they didn't want to have a zombie QMS (QMS that is never touched) that brings more overhead to the company than it actually eases processes by having them defined.

 They didn't want to have a documentation in place that is setup once and only adapted in some night sessions shortly before the audit.

-There are several systems available on the market, however, none fitted their requirements perfectly.
+This is why they decided to use an electronic quality management system (eQMS) to integrate in their sprint management.
+How to use an electronic quality management system (eQMS) There are several systems available on the market, however, none fitted their requirements perfectly.
 Specifically, they were mostly confronted with the following problems:

 - lack of integrations